Skin Care Made Simple: A Beginner’s Guide to Daily Healthy Skin

 Before starting to use any products, the first and foremost thing is to understand one’s skin type; this will determine how the skin works and what it needs.

-• The Skin Types Are Normal: Doing Well in Terms of Both Moisture and Oil and Having Fewer Blemishes.
+• Skin Types Normal: Do Well-In Terms of Moisture and Oil, Have Fewest

 Morning Skin Care (Protect & Prepare Purposes)